 - Develop forecasting as a core team skill: By training your team on data analysis and pipeline management, you replace unreliable gut feelings with a repeatable process that drives predictable revenue.

-What is Sales Forecasting (and Why Should You Care)?
+What is Sales Forecasting (and Why Does It Matter)?

 Sales forecasting is the process of estimating future sales revenue.
 But let's be clear: it's much more than just a report you hand up to the board.
 Think of it as your company's financial GPS.
 A solid forecast gives you a clear picture of where you're headed, allowing you to plan your route, anticipate roadblocks, and make confident decisions about when to hit the gas.
 For sales leaders in fast-moving tech companies, mastering this skill is non-negotiable.
 It’s the difference between reacting to the market and leading it.